idibidiart/react-native-responsive-grid/README.md

 `smSize`, `mdSize`, `lgSize` and `xlSize` are device-dependent size values that are applied to columns.
 In addition to their utility in deciding the size of content based on screen size, they may are also used for defining column wrapping behavior based on screen size.
 For example, column content will wrap if column size is made smaller at smaller screen sizes.

+`sizePoints`, `mdSizePoints`, `lgSizePoints`, and `xlSizePoints` are like their percentage-based equivalents but use absolute value in points (Number) instead of relative value in percent (String.)

 `offset` may be applied to Column.
 Accepts any number.
 This number defines the marginLeft (or marginRight in csase of RTL mode) for the column as a percentage of its parent view's computed or explicitly set width.
 Offset values can also be negative.
 Default is 0.

 `smOffset`, `mdOffset`, `lgOffset` and `xlOffset` are device-dependent offset values that are applied to columns.

+`offsetPoints`, `mdOffsetPoints`, `lgOffsetPoints`, and `xlOffsetPoints` are like their percentage-based equivalents but use absolute value in points (Number) instead of relative value in percent (String.)

 _Using offset values in RTL mode moves things from right to left.
 Using them in normal LTR mode moves things from left to right.
 It's pretty normal to expect that.
 If you're working in both directions, this makes offsets more useful than using marginLeft or marginRight directly._

+_Specifying an offset value in normal LTR mode means marginLeft (if specified in style prop) will be overwritten by offset value.
+However, marginRight (if specified in style prop) will not be overwritten by the offset value.
+Specifying offset value in RTL mode means marginRight (if specified in style prop) will be overwritten by offset value.
+However, marginLeft (if specified in style prop) will not be overwritten by offset value._

 `smHidden`, `mdHidden`, `lgHidden` and `xlHidden` - may be applied to Column.
 This tells the grid to hide certain columns based on the current width of the screen.

 `vAlign` may be supplied as prop to Column to vertically align the elements and/or rows within it.
-Possible values are: middle, top, bottom, space and distribute.
+Possible values are: `middle`, `top`, `bottom`, `space` and `distribute`.
 Default is top.

 `vAlign` may also be supplied as prop to Row to align the columns within it in the vertical direction.
-Possible values are: top, middle, bottom and stretch.
+Possible values are: `top`, `middle`, `bottom`, `baseline` and `stretch`.
 Default is top.

 `hAlign` may be supplied as prop to Row to align the columns within it in the horizontal direction.
-Possible values are: center, left, right, space and distribute.
+Possible values are: `center`, `left`, `right`, `space` and `distribute`.
 Default is left.

 `hAlign` may also be supplied as prop to Column to align its rows and/or elements within it in the horizontal direction.
-Possible values are: center, left, right, and stretch.
+Possible values are: `center`, `left`, `right`, and `stretch`.
 Default is left.

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set hAlign to 'right.'
 This is useful for right-to-left layouts.